valtimo-platform/valtimo-documentation/using-valtimo/plugin/besluiten-api/configure-besluiten-api-plugin.md

 the path `/api/v1/`.
 - **Authentication plugin configuration.** Reference to another plugin configuration that will be used to add authentication to any request performed on the Besluiten API.
-If no option is available in this field a plugin has to be configured that is able to authenticate for the specific application that hosts the Catalogi API. (e.g. OpenZaak)
+If no option is available in this field a plugin has to be configured that is able to authenticate for the specific application that hosts the Besluiten API.

 An example plugin configuration:
 ![example plugin configuration](img/configure-plugin.png)